bat020/CV/README.md

 I've built a Chrome extension called [Accent Grid](https://chrome.google.com/webstore/detail/accent-grid/efedjomeallaomheefphgnbleieplnfk?hl=en-GB) that has 12,000 users worldwide (according to Google Play).
 It gives users easy access to accented and special characters from within the Chrome browser.
 I was searching for a tool to do this, but couldn't find one – so I taught myself JavaScript and built it myself.
 See [bat020.tumblr.com/accent-grid](http://bat020.tumblr.com/accent-grid) for more details or check out the code on [github.com/bat020/accent-grid](https://github.com/bat020/accent-grid).

-I've just completed an intensive coding course at Makers Academy which introduced me to Ruby, test driven development, Rails and AngularJS.
+I've just completed an intensive coding course at [Makers Academy](http://www.makersacademy.com/) which introduced me to Ruby, test driven development, Rails and AngularJS.
 My final project at Makers was [Alarming](https://github.com/hvenables/alarming), a "social alarm clock" phone app that sends out coordinated alarms for meetings and events.

 [Knight Chase](http://bat020.github.io/knight-chase/) is a fun toy I wrote at Makers with a colleague.
 It's a single page application written in pure JavaScript and jQuery that implements an unusual and intriguing two player strategy game.

 I also have experience working in LISP, Prolog and a variety of traditional languages such as C and Fortran.
+I'm currently teaching myself Haskell.

 #### Communications